24 September 2019

 A few tips on how to perform an effective Daily Scrum

 Everyone wants to perform an effective Daily Scrum.
 But, let’s be honest – it often tends to be a kind of confession.
-It’s a gathering of the team (which doesn’t listen carefully), the Project Manager (who wants to know when the sprint will be completed) and (sometimes) the client (who not necessarily knows what you talk about, unless he is a technical person).
-What’s the agenda of this kind of meetings?
+It’s a gathering of the team (which doesn’t listen carefully), the Project Manager (who wants to know when the sprint will be completed), and (sometimes) the client (who does not necessarily know what you talk about unless they are a technical person).
+What’s the agenda for this kind of meeting?
 Why are these performed?
 Below, I’ll try to explain it briefly and let you know how to turn your Daily Scrum into something more than a simple “confession”.